 The mandatory gear is listed in the rules, section 16.
 This section takes you over some of the required items and explains what they are for and what we are looking for.

 You need tow lines/throw bags.
 Lots of boats find themselves mucking up the approach to the dock at Carmacks and having to be reeled in like a fish.
 You should have your throw bag/throwable long tow line to hand for the purpose.
-You may also find yourself needing at least the bow line to tie off at Coffee Creek.

 If you stop anywhere along the river you should immediately tie off.
 It is all too easy to have your boat head off down river without you.
 You should tie off both ends of the boat in case you chose a poor stump to tie one end to (I've seen it done).
 And you are likely to need all 40' of line to get to a secure mooring point.